christopher-l/christopher-l.github.io/_posts/2015-09-17-hibernate-and-reboot-into-windows.markdown

 I found the first information in `man 5 systemd-sleep.conf`.
 It says under "OPTIONS":

+{% highlight groff %}
 The following options can be configured in the "[Sleep]" section of /etc/systemd/sleep.conf or a sleep.conf.d file:

 SuspendMode=, HibernateMode=, HybridSleepMode=
     The string to be written to /sys/power/disk by, respectively, systemd-suspend.service(8), systemd-hibernate.service(8), or
     systemd-hybrid-sleep.service(8). [...]
+{% endhighlight %}

 Just issuing `cat /sys/power/disk` shows some possible values that can go there: